 Case sensitivity issues can be frustrating to debug because sometimes you’ll receive error messages letting you know that files could not be found when they are clearly present during the build process.
 See this post for a great example:

-Sometimes you might just have a failing build without any useful error messaging. (it depends on which file has the issue.)
+Sometimes you might just have a failing build without any useful error messaging as it depends on which file has the issue.

 2. Why does this happen?

-If you working on Windows or OSX (mac), so the majority of computer users, you are working on a case-insensitive system.
+If you work on Windows or OSX (mac), you are working on a case-insensitive system.
 The file system used in Netlify builds is case sensitive, while your local environment is not.
 Unfortunately, the error messages that result may not clearly indicate this!

 Meaning: if your code includes a file or reference to a file like

 jQuery/jquery.js — the Netlify build may fail due to the mixed case filename.
 This issue can be present with ANY file that is an important part of your project, including, but not limited to:

 - entry-point application files like App.js or Main.js (not the same as app.js or main.js)